What Happened To Snowball In Animal Farm

 The Power Struggle with Napoleon

 As the farm consolidates power, Napoleon, initially a quiet pig, begins to undermine Snowball’s influence.
-Practically speaking, the rivalry intensifies over the windmill, with Napoleon accusing Snowball of sabotage and conspiring with humans.
+The rivalry intensifies over the windmill, with Napoleon accusing Snowball of sabotage and conspiring with humans.
 When a fierce windstorm destroys part of the unfinished windmill, Napoleon seizes the moment to label Snowball a traitor.

 The Expulsion

 In a dramatic night meeting, Napoleon’s dogs—trained in secret—attack Snowball.
-He flees the farm, disappearing into the surrounding countryside.
+Plus, he flees the farm, disappearing into the surrounding countryside.
 The remaining animals are left bewildered, while Napoleon swiftly declares that Snowball had been a “counter‑revolutionary” all along.

 “Snowball was a criminal, a traitor, and a spy!” – the new propaganda slogan that replaces any memory of his contributions.